bubiche/fretwork/README.md

 ## What it does

 - **Read** GP3–GP8 files (plus MusicXML, Capella, and alphaTex — anything alphaTab imports), rendering standard notation + guitar tab.
-- **Play** back via MIDI + a bundled SoundFont, with transport controls (play/pause, stop, tempo, count-in, metronome) and a cursor that follows the music.
+- **Play** back via MIDI + bundled SoundFonts, with transport controls (play/pause, stop, tempo, count-in, metronome) and a cursor that follows the music.
+Pick between a general-MIDI bank (Sonivox) and a dedicated classical-guitar soundfont.
 - **Edit** with an always-on, single-beat keyboard model — no modes:
   - Note-level: fret (type 0–24), string, duration, add/delete notes, insert/delete beats.
   - Effects: bends, slides, hammer-ons/pull-offs, let-ring, palm mute, vibrato, ghost/dead/tied notes, dynamics, tremolo picking, tremolo bar (whammy), tapping, harmonics, grace notes, and named chord diagrams.
   - Structural: time-signature and key-signature changes, tempo markers, insert/delete measures, and copy/paste/cut of beat ranges.
+  - Title / artist edits to the rendered score header.
   - Every edit is undoable, and playback re-renders to match.
+- **Transcribe** audio to tab — upload an audio file (or record from the mic), and a note-detection model turns it into an editable tab opened as a new file.
+Detects tempo and quantizes onto a note grid; thresholds and BPM are adjustable before the tab is created. **Experimental and monophonic** — it transcribes single-line melodies (simultaneous notes collapse to the loudest), and results need cleanup.
+Runs entirely in your browser: no upload, no server.
 - **Save & export** — auto-saves to the browser (IndexedDB) after every edit, and exports to Guitar Pro 7 (`.gp`) or alphaTex (`.alphatab`).

 It's a **local-first personal tool**: no accounts, no server, no multi-user.
 Everything lives in your browser.